 Drill bits and screwdriver bits

 Drill bits and screwdriver bits, like carpenter’s pencils, have a way of disappearing.
 I often find them hiding in the dryer, after I have carried them in my pocket all day.
 They also break.
-Look for standard sizes in little boxes, like these Irwin drill bits.
+Look for standard sizes in little boxes that help keep them organized.

 Bill Spaid has extra large hands, and mine are extra small.
 Most of the small sized work gloves out there have fingers that are an inch or so longer than my fingers, which interferes with nail setting and other projects.
 If you know the person’s hand size and brand preference, get him or her a few extra pairs of gloves that fit perfectly.
 Here’s a primer on glove sizes.
 DIYers should always wear gloves – they won’t find your fingerprints at the scene of the crime.